aquaproj/aqua-docker/README.md

 ## :warning: Restriction

 aqua-docker assumes that installed CLIs work as a single executable file.
-So some tools such as [tfenv](https://github.com/tfutils/tfenv) can be supported.
+So some tools such as [tfenv](https://github.com/tfutils/tfenv) can't be supported.

 ## Requirements